corescripts/Luau-Function-Sandbox/README.md

-This project is work in progress.
-You are not supposed to see this yet.
+~~This project is work in progress.
+You are not supposed to see this yet.~~

+This project has been abandoned.
+It is somewhat working, but unstable and prone to errors especially in massive scripts.